Blog Post Updated on: February 16, 2019

 Energy efficient windows are made to keep the conditioned air inside your home, inside and the outside air, whether cold or hot, outside.
 Stanek Windows utilize a number of features to create an energy efficient product.

 The frames and sashes are made with multiple chambers, bulb seals, and FIBERMAX®, a composite material used for structural integrity as well as its non-conductive properties.
-The glass units on Stanek’s energy efficient windows, which make up 90% of the window itself consist of double- or triple-pane glass, contain low-emissivity coatings (low-e), are insulated with argon or krypton gas and contain warm-edge Super spacers® as well as high-quality urethane seals to prevent the transfer of heat and cold through the glass.
+The glass units on Stanek’s energy efficient windows, which make up 90% of the window itself consist of double- or triple-pane glass, contain low-emissivity coatings (low-e), are insulated with argon gas and contain warm-edge Super spacers® as well as high-quality urethane seals to prevent the transfer of heat and cold through the glass.

 Glass, by nature, is a terrible insulator, but we use glass in buildings and cars because of its transparent properties.
 Glass just needs the help of science and technology to make it a better insulator creating an energy efficient window in the process and keeping your home more comfortable year-round.
 This is another benefit of energy efficient windows.

 Have you every sat next to a window in the dead of summer with the sun beating through the glass and felt the heat as you would if you were outside?
 That is an example of a non-energy efficient window.
-If you were to sit in front of a quality Stanek double-pane glass window with low-e and argon or krypton insulating gas, the amount of heat you would feel coming through the glass would be drastically reduced and reduced to nearly undetectable amounts for a triple-pane window.
+If you were to sit in front of a quality Stanek double-pane glass window with low-e and argon insulating gas, the amount of heat you would feel coming through the glass would be drastically reduced and reduced to nearly undetectable amounts for a triple-pane window.
 Why?
 The technology in the glass units drastically reduces, and in many cases, prevents the transfer of heat and cold through the glass creating a more comfortable home.

 Depending on the climate zone you live in, there are different recommended energy ratings for windows and doors.
 Why?
 Because based on the amount of heat or cold your region is exposed to for periods of time, the higher rated windows and doors you’ll need to keep your home comfortable and your energy bills in check.
 To learn which climate you fall into, visit ENERGY STAR’S climate zone finder.